 Organized in 1952, the ULM Alumni Association's mission is to support the fulfillment of the University's mission through the meaningful engagement of its alumni.
-The Alumni Association has 17 national chapters, 2 international chapters, and 10 academic chapters, and draws its membership from over 55,000 graduates worldwide.
-Throughout the year, the Association hosts numerous events that bring alumni, faculty and students together to share the ULM experience.
+The Alumni Association has 25 alumni chapters and 5 academic chapters, and draws its membership from over 55,000 graduates worldwide.
+Throughout the year, the Alumni Association hosts events that bring alumni, friends, faculty and staff, and future students together to share the ULM experience.